mcsiple/ff-pices/README.md

 # ff-pices
-Code for a project about recommendations for simulating forage fish populations
+Code for a project about recommendations for simulating populations of small pelagic fishes for Management Strategy Evaluation (MSE).
+The code organizes and plots information about which small pelagic stocks worldwide have an MSE built, and if so what the status is (In Progress, Built, Operational, etc).
+The list of stocks comes from the RAM legacy database (https://www.ramlegacy.org/) and has been augmented through advice with experts (coauthors and other scientists).